PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

     - if guest: Change user siteRole to [user].
     - Create automatically a cohort to the formation for the current year.
 New one every 1st september.
     - Add the user to this cohort with the cohort_role [student]
-  - update / delete that are not [pending] should be returning [HTTP Locked].

 - App access
   - Policy secures all controller methods using the site_role.